endeavouros-arm/images/README.md

 Launch your favorite Terminal and maximize the window or make it at least 120 x 30

+$ su    (switch to root - enter root's password)

+# cd /root

-In your home directory, make sure a folder named exper-images does not exist
+In your root directory, make sure a folder named exper-images does not exist

 git clone https://github.com/pudges-place/exper-images.git